Understanding your parking ticket

 This depends on the length of time that the vehicle has been offending for:

-All other parking offence fees range from $40-$60.
-No discount.
+All other parking offence fees range from $40 to $600.

 Why did I get a parking ticket when I went back and put money in the meter?

-All individual on-street parking meters and 'pay and display' spaces have a maximum parking period.
+All individual on-street parking meters and 'pay by plate' spaces have a maximum parking period, except Wakatu Square (centre).

 Vehicles can be ticketed for the length of time exceeding the maximum meter time.
-The infringement fee is dependent on the length of time the vehicle has exceeded the maximum parking time even if you have a current parking pass displayed.
+The infringement fee is dependent on the length of time the vehicle has exceeded the maximum parking time even if you have paid a fee.

 What happens if my car received a ticket, but I was not driving it at the time?